Jungledyret Hugo: Films

 Barbie is a stereotypical dumb blonde and, in the second film, is Cupmann Studio's new starlet.
 It is also implied that she is Conrad's lover.
 She often chews bubble gum, even on the sound stage.
-In the original version of the movie, her name is Sensuella.
+In the original version of the film, her name is Sensuella.
 She was voiced by Louise Fribo in the Danish dub and Jennifer Seguin in the Miramax dub.